OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-workbooks.md

 ---
 title: Work with workbooks using the Excel JavaScript API
-description: 'Code samples that show how to perform common tasks with workbooks or application-level features using the Excel JavaScript API.' ms.date: 04/05/2021
+description: 'Learn how to perform common tasks with workbooks or application-level features using the Excel JavaScript API.' ms.date: 04/05/2021 ms.prod: excel
 localization_priority: Normal
 ---